-As we reflect upon 2018 and look forward to a new year year of delivering our transformative language and cultural immersion programs, we'd like to share some of our staff's favorite holiday pastimes and food recipes with our Xperitas community.
+As we reflect upon these past 12 months, we look forward to a new year of delivering our transformative language and cultural immersion programs, and would like to share some of our staff's favorite holiday pastimes and food recipes with our Xperitas community.
 We hope you read, enjoy and share!

 Kürbissuppe (Pumpkin Soup)